jaimelias/purge-cloudflare/README.md

 - Each time you edit the navigation menu or a widget ALL your pages are flushed in Cloudflare.

-- Vistors will never see the admin bar.
+- Visitors will never see the admin bar.

 ## Easy Configuration